C22454222/C22454222/README.md

 ### Hey, I'm Christopher! <img src="https://raw.githubusercontent.com/GonzoTheDev/ShaneWilson/main/wave.gif" width="20px">
 A Computer Science student from Ireland 🍀.
+Below is the languages, technologies and tools I've used and learnt since I started studying Computer Science.

+Below that is my most notable projects, applications, assignments and lab work to date.

 <hr>